Dimensional Type Systems and Deterministic Memory Management: Design-Time Semantic Preservation in Native Compilation: Dimensional Type Systems: Formal Characterization

 This preservation model has a specific property: \emph{dimensions never influence control flow or data layout in a way that could cause divergence between a dimensioned and undimensioned compilation of the same program.} The generated instructions are identical; only the metadata and target-specific numeric representation selections differ.
 This is weaker than full dependent type preservation (where type information can affect runtime behavior) but stronger than early erasure (where dimensional information is discarded before the compilation stages where it could inform representation and memory decisions).

+The preservation model rests on two distinct arguments that operate at different levels and should not be conflated.
+The first is a property of the Clef source language; the second is an engineering invariant of the Fidelity compilation pipeline.
+Both are framed by the architectural choice that the majority of semantic transformation occurs within the PSG itself, with platform-specific quotations attached adjacent to PSG nodes, while the MLIR layer is deliberately minimal: its role is narrowly scoped to targeting hardware assigned by platform properties, not to performing substantive semantic rewrites.

-The formal basis for this preservation is parametricity.
-Wadler~\cite{wadler1989theorems}, building on Reynolds' abstraction theorem~\cite{reynolds1983types}, showed that the type of a polymorphic function alone determines non-trivial theorems about its behavior.
-A function of type \code{float<'d> -> float<'d> -> float<'d * 'd>} cannot inspect the dimension variable \code{'d} and branch on its value; parametricity guarantees that it behaves uniformly across all dimensional instantiations.
-Each MLIR lowering pass is a structure-preserving transformation that is parametric in the dimensional metadata it carries.
-The parametricity result guarantees that the lowering commutes with the dimensional annotation: lowering and then reading the dimension yields the same result as reading the dimension and then lowering.
-This commutativity is the formal reason dimensional annotations persist through compilation without requiring each lowering pass to be individually verified for dimensional preservation.
+\paragraph{Source-level guarantee: parametricity in Clef.} Wadler~\cite{wadler1989theorems}, building on Reynolds' abstraction theorem~\cite{reynolds1983types}, showed that the type of a polymorphic function alone determines non-trivial theorems about its behavior.
+A Clef function of type \code{float<'d> -> float<'d> -> float<'d * 'd>} cannot inspect the dimension variable \code{'d} and branch on its value; dimension variables are abstract type variables that Clef programs cannot case-analyze.
+Parametricity therefore guarantees that dimensionally polymorphic Clef programs behave uniformly across all dimensional instantiations and generate free theorems about dimensional consistency as a byproduct of the type structure.
+This is a property of the object language.
+It governs what Clef programs can express; it does not, on its own, say anything about what compiler passes do with the resulting annotations.